-The HEA has about a dozen different sections, as well as local organisations set up in almost every county with presentations, discussions and conferences held on a regular basis.
+The HEA has more than twenty different sections, as well as local organisations set up in almost every county with presentations, discussions and conferences held on a regular basis.
 The most important event organised by the HEA is the Itinerant Conference of Hungarian Economists which takes place at a different location every year.
-In September 2015 the Itinerant Conference of the HEA was organised for the 53rd time in Miskolc.
+In September 2020 the Itinerant Conference of the HEA will be organised for the 58nd time in Szeged.
 At the same time, the National Conference of Young Economists organised by the HEA Youth Committee every spring is another outstanding event.
 The Association is open towards the internet as well: its interactive online-television public policy discussion series called ‘We Need to Talk!’ was launched in the autumn of 2009 via the website www.beszelgetnikell.hu.

 A highly important mission of the Hungarian Economic Association is to promote active relationship with the Hungarian partner organisations abroad, such as the Association of Hungarian Economists in Romania established more than 20 years ago, the Association of Hungarian Economists in Slovakia established in the spring of 2010 and the Association of Hungarian Economists in the Province of Vojvodina, which was established in Subotica in December 2009.
 HEA’s cooperation with these associations is not a recent one: the four associations have been represented at each other’s conferences and itinerant sessions on a regular basis and they have been working in close partnership exploiting potential tendering opportunities.
 The Conference for Young Hungarian Economists in the Carpathian Basin was jointly organised for the fifth time in the autumn of 2015.